sajidullahkhan08/Task-Management-System/README.md

 # Task Management System

-This is a full-stack Task Management System project developed as an learning internship task at DevelopersHub Corporation by Sajidullah Khan (ID: DHC-1508).
+This is a full-stack Task Management System project developed as a learning internship task at DevelopersHub Corporation by Sajidullah Khan (ID: DHC-1508).
 The application allows users to manage their tasks efficiently with features to create, update, delete, and filter tasks.

 ---